anagno/DockerRecipes/authorization/index.md

 helm install --namespace authorization authentik authentik/authentik -f values.yaml --version 2023.10.3
 ```

+!!!Note
+    Initially the prometheus monitoring should not be activate until we deploy the
+    monitoring stack.
+Afterwards we can activate it.

 After the initialization we should also deploy the `recovery-email-verification.yaml` and the
 the [two-factor login](https://goauthentik.io/docs/flow/examples/flows#two-factor-login).
 Pay attention to force it.